kjarnet/kjarnet.github.com/_posts/2015-05-13-spotify-ubuntu.md

     sudo apt-get install spotify-client

-However, this depends on libgcrypt11, which in ubuntu 15.04 is replaced by libgcrypt20.
+However, this depends on libgcrypt11, which in ubuntu 15.04 and 15.10 is replaced by libgcrypt20.
 If you try to run spotify, you'll get the following error message:

     spotify: error while loading shared libraries: libgcrypt.so.11: cannot open shared object file: No such file or directory